ThendoDON/azure-resume/README.md

 - Improve tests and tests documentation.

 Here is My Website Link: https://www.thendodon.me/
-And Is currently Offline as I got rid of the environment.
+And Is currently Offline as I decommisioned the environment.